You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 Repatriation (burials abroad)

-If you wish to repatriate the body of your loved one—for example, move them to another country (including Scotland, Wales, Northern Ireland and the Republic of Ireland)—it is vital that you discuss this with the registrar at the town hall, and also your chosen funeral director, as various additional papers have to be issued.
+If you wish to repatriate the body of your loved one—for example, move them to another country (including Scotland, Wales, Northern Ireland, and the Republic of Ireland)—it is essential that you consult both the registrar at the town hall and your chosen funeral director.
+This is because various additional documents will need to be issued.

-Most commonly, a Free From Infection (FFI) certificate has to be issued by the hospital, for which there is a fee, and an Out of England Order which must be issued by the coroner’s office.
+Typically, a Free From Infection (FFI) certificate is required, which is provided by the hospital for a fee.
+Additionally, an Out of England Order must be issued by the coroner’s office.

 Paying for the funeral

 The cost of the funeral can vary.
-The cost of the funeral is usually met from the assets of the person who has died, but if there is no estate, the cost may be the responsibility of the person making the funeral arrangements.
+It is typically covered by the estate of the person who has died, but if there are no assets, the person arranging the funeral may be responsible for the cost.
+You can discuss ways to reduce costs with the funeral director.

 Other things to be done: